-Please note the service will transfer to a new provider – E-Zec Ltd – on 1 April 2020.
+Please note the service transferred to a new provider – Ezec Ltd – with effect from 1 April 2020.
+They are responsible for the majority of Patient Transport within the counties.

 Information on this page is broken down into sections as follows:

-If you are registered with a GP in Worcestershire, and are eligible for PTS, we will provide transport to hospitals and treatment centres locally, throughout the West Midlands and the rest of the country.
-This includes regular journeys for dialysis for example, and specialist centres elsewhere in the UK.
+If you are registered with a GP in Herefordshire or Worcestershire, and are eligible for PTS, we will provide transport to some hospitals and treatment centres.
+This includes regular journeys for dialysis.

 Main sites include: